 Dawn and dusk last longer on the solstice, too

 It’s not just the period from sunrise to sunset that’s extended on and around the solstice.
 It feels like twilight lasts a lot longer as well, and that feeling is accurate.
 The sun simply never goes quite as far below the horizon as it does in the winter, so it rises and falls at a shallower angle and gives us more light, even though it’s technically out of sight.
-Here are the 10 biggest unsolved mysteries about the planet Earth.
+We may know why this is, but we haven’t figured out the 10 biggest unsolved mysteries about the planet Earth.

 In St. Petersburg, Russia, the White Nights festival lasts a month

 Pavel L Photo and Video/Shutterstock

 Daylight lasts almost 19 hours in St. Petersburg on the summer solstice, and Russia makes the most of it.
 During the White Nights festival, ballet and opera performances can start as late as midnight and many events take place outdoors, where the light never completely fades to full darkness.

 According to European legends, fairies and other mythical creatures were more likely to come out on the night of the winter solstice.
 This was likely the basis for William Shakespeare’s rowdy comedy A Midsummer Night’s Dream.
 (Remember: Midsummer is another name for solstice.)
 The story centers on Oberon, king of the fairies, his mischievous servant Puck, and the fairy queen Titania, who accidentally gets dosed with a magic potion that makes her fall in love with a human whose head has been transformed into a donkey’s.
 The fairies’ magic causes two human couples to fall in love with the wrong people, fight with each other unnecessarily, and get lost in the forest.
 Most everything has returned to normal by morning, naturally.